 Are there local cemetery facilities for the burial of ashes?

 Yes.
 Durrington cemetery has a section specifically for ashes burial.
-For further information, please consult you funeral director.
+For further information, please consult your funeral director.

-Can I keep the cremated remains if I wish to or must I dispose of them?
+Can I keep the cremated remains if I wish or must I dispose of them?

 You may do what you wish with the remains and may keep them with you, if you like.

 How can I ensure that I am cremated when I die?

 Clear instructions in writing should be given to the person who will be responsible for your funeral when you die.
 Such instructions are not binding in law so you should ensure that the person instructed is someone who is likely to carry out your wishes.
 The final decision will rest with your executors.